 Use the present perfect tense to clarify that your statements still hold true at the time of reading.

 Example: “Results from this study have led to a deeper understanding about how different peptides interact in this enzyme.”

 Use the present tense to apply findings, state implications, and suggest further research.

 Example of wider implications: “This study confirms that endogenous glucagon is even more essential in metabolism than previously thought.”

 When discussing further research that is either needed or intended to be carried out, the future or present tense (or subjunctive mood) can also be used, in addition to the present tense passive voice.

 Example of call for future research: “Further clinical studies are needed/will be needed/must be carried out/should be carried out to isolate the cause of this reaction.”

-Follow these general rules about tenses and your paper will be clearer, more chronologically correct, and generally easier to read—meaning the important stuff in your study will be more easily understood.
-You can always go back and edit verb tense—the more you practice, and the more papers you read, the easier it will be to identify which tense should be used for which kind of information.
+Follow these general rules about tenses and your paper will be clearer, more chronologically correct, and generally easier to read—meaning the important implications of your study will be more easily understood.
+You can always go back and edit verb tenses—the more you practice, and the more papers you read, the easier it will be to identify which tense should be used for which kind of information.